Japanese Beetles in Bristol TN

 Japanese Beetle Habitat

 Japanese beetles have a wide host of plants they can feed on and can live anywhere there is sufficient foliage.
 They are not limited to forests or grasslands and often live on farms, cities, and even your garden.
 These beetles are especially common on roses, beans, grapes, and raspberries.
 Japanese beetles have a voracious appetite and are most active on warm sunny days, feeding in groups under direct sun.
 Adult beetles can fly, allowing them to easily move throughout a homeowner’s landscape.
 These pests begin eating at the top of plants and work their way down.

-Japanese Beetle Behaviors & Dangers
+Japanese Beetle Behaviors, Threats, or Dangers

 While Japanese beetles do have powerful chewing mouthparts for munching on leaves, they do not bite people.
 However, the estimated damage and cost of controlling Japanese beetles in the U.S. is over $460 million each year!
 Due to their distinctive feeding pattern, damage caused by Japanese beetles can be easy to recognize.
 These pests feed on the soft tissue between leaf veins, leaving behind a skeletonized, lace-like pattern.
 The grubs damage grass as they overwinter and feed in soil, which can result in brown patches of dead or dying grass that will pull up easily due to their weakened roots.
-If you suspect a Japanese beetle infestation, contact a local beetle exterminator.
+If you suspect a Japanese beetle infestation, contact a local beetle control professional.